puppetlabs/puppet-docs/source/guides/virtual_resources.markdown

 ---
 layout: legacy
-title: Virtual Resources
+title: Virtual Resource Design Patterns
 ---

-Virtual Resources
+Virtual Resource Design Patterns
 =================

 Referencing an entity from more than one place.